 The government-wide financial statements (i.e., the statement of net assets and the statement of activities) report information on all activities of the Authority.
 The Authority reports only governmental activities; it does not have any business-type activities, and fiduciary funds are excluded.
-Governmental activities are supported largely by proceeds received in the prior year from the sale of inventory.
+Governmental activities are supported largely by intergovernmental revenues and proceeds received from the sale of inventory.